Trading fairly guidelines

 - You will not seek to take advantage of vulnerable consumers and where it is necessary and reasonably practicable, you will offer additional assistance to ensure that all aspects of the transaction are fully understood.

-- If necessary, e.g. in the event of any complaint, you should fully co-operate with any appropriate intermediary consulted by a consumer.
+- If necessary, e.g. in the event of any complaint, you should fully co-operate with any appropriate intermediary consulted by a consumer including Alternative Dispute Resolution providers

 - All advertisements produced in connection with your business will comply with all relevant codes of advertising.

 - Where appropriate, you will provide, in advance of the contract, clear and accurate information on key terms and conditions.
-Consumer contracts must comply with the Consumer Rights Act 2015 and any relevant guidance issued by the Competition & Markets Authority.
+Consumer contracts must comply with the Consumer Rights Act 2015 and any relevant guidance issued by the Competition & Markets Authority, Chartered Trading Standards Institute or any other relevant body.

-- Where appropriate, depending upon the size and nature of your business, full written information concerning the contract should be provided to customers on request.
+- Full written information concerning the contract should be provided to customers on request.
 (This does not affect any legal obligation upon you to provide written contractual information)

 - Manufacturers' guarantees and other forms of warranty are in addition to customer's statutory rights and you will not seek to exclude or remove these existing rights in any way.
 Where guarantees and/or warranties are included as standard in the transaction, clear and accurate details will be provided to the customer.